Static sites with superpowers

-Staticman runs as a bot using a GitHub account, as opposed to accessing your account using the traditional OAuth flow.
+Staticman runs as a bot using a GitHub and/or GitLab account, as opposed to accessing your account using the traditional OAuth flow.
 This means that you can give it access to just the repositories you're planning on using it on, instead of exposing all your repositories.

 To add Staticman to a repository, you need to add the bot as a collaborator with write access to the repository and ask the bot to accept the invite by firing a

 Staticman will look for a config file.
 For the deprecated

 v1 endpoints, this is a